Develop your skills

 If you’ve just left school or university, or maybe you’ve decided to change jobs, getting some careers advice can help you take that next step into employment.

-Advisors at your local job centre can give you lots of help and support if you are looking for work.
+Advisors at your local Jobs and Benefits office can give you lots of help and support if you are looking for work.
 They can:

 - help you to develop the skills and competence to become employable, if you are not 'job-ready'